SiliconLabs/wifi_combo_applications/SiWx917/external_host/firmware_update_external_host_sdio_isp/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/) to:

-- Install Studio and WiSeConnect 3 extension.
-The supported WiseConnect SDK for this application attached is *v3.2.0*.
+- Install the Simplicity Studio.
 Users can leverage this project to develop application for different MCUs.
 - Connect your device setup to the computer.
 - Import the project following the below steps:
   - Download the project (.sls file) from `project` folder.